hash-ir/hash-ir.github.io/_drafts/forrest-gump-barney-stinson.md

 ---
-layout: post
-title: Forrest Gump meets Barney Stinson
+title: Forrest Gump meets Joey Tribbiani
 comments: true
-author: Hashir Ahmad
+categories:
+    - blog
-tags: [fan-fiction, fictional-crossovers]
+tags:
+    - fan-fiction
+    - fictional-crossovers
 ---
 > How would Forrest Gump react when he meets Barney Stinson who offers to be his wingman?

 **Prologue**

-After meeting Jenny, Forrest Gump arrives in New York City and goes to MacLaren's pub for a drink.
-There, he meets Barney Stinson eager to
+Forrest Gump takes Jenny to New York City for a tour.
+They go to Central Perk for coffee.
+There, they meet Joey and the gang.

-Forrest: (to the bartender) Hi, I would like a martini, please
+Forrest: (to Gunther) Hi there Sir, I would like two cups of coffee please.
+Jenny, would you like something else?

-Barney: Do you also want a brunette on top?

-Forrest: (having no idea what a brunette means) No, thank you.
-I don't drink much alcohol

-Barney: (checks him out) Yeah, you don't.
-Barney.
-Barney Stinson.

-Forrest: Forrest.
-Forrest Gump.
+Jenny: No, that will be all Forrest.
+I am going to sit there (sits on the couch)

-*a lady arrives at the bar...*
+*Forrest pays Gunther while Joey arrives at the cafe and checks out Jenny*

-Barney: Haaaave you met Gump?

-Lady: (looks at Forrest)
+Joey: How you doing?

+Jenny: I am sorry?!

-Forrest: (awkwardly) Hello!
+Forrest: Hello!

-*the lady walks away...*

-Barney: Don't worry.
-Under my watch, you will score tonight.

-Forrest: Score?!
-What are we playing?

-*another lady walks towards them...*

-Barney: (to the lady) A game I like to call "Haaaave you met Forrest?"

-Lady: Uh, No!

-Forrest: Hello.
-My name is Forrest.
-Forrest Gumppp!

-Lady: (laughs) And what is your name?

-Barney: Doesn't matter.
-So, you, him, tonight?
-(Oh yeah!)

-Lady: No chance, loser!
+Joey: Oh man, I am really sorry.
+I didn't see you there

+Jenny: Forrest, this guy was hitting on me

+Forrest: Sir that is not a good thing to do.